SUCCESS: Students publish and win awards

 Jennifer Makowsky's flash fiction piece "Backyard Weather" appeared in The Portland Review online in April 2014.
 Jennifer is a student in the Tucson Advanced Workshop.

-Doug Sovern's story "Co-Anchors" appears in the May 2014 issue of Crack the Spine.
-His story "The Blogger Wolf," which appeared in Gemini Magazine in June 2013, was nominated for a 2015 Pushcart Prize.
-His story "Almost Every One of Us" will appear in the Summer 2014 issue of Sand Hill Review, and was nominated for the Best of the West anthology.
+Douglas Sovern's story "Fully Committed" will appear in the April 2015 issue of Jet Fuel Review.
+His story "Where We'll Hide When the Nazi's Come" appears in the March 2015 issue of Mulberry Fork Review.
+His story "Who Knows How It Will All Come Out" is forthcoming in the EDGE Literary Journal.
+His story "Abe Vigoda is Still Alive" is forthcoming in Hobo Pancakes and The Penmen Review.
+His story "Co-Anchors" appears in the May 2014 issue of Crack the Spine.
+His story "The Blogger Wolf," which appeared in Gemini Magazine and Green Hills Literary Lantern, was nominated for a 2015 Pushcart Prize.
+His story "Almost Every One of Us" appeared in the Summer 2014 issue of Sand Hill Review, and was nominated by that publication for a Pushcart Prize.
+It was also nominated for the Best of the West anthology.
 His story "Morning Rush" is forthcoming in Red Ochre Lit.
-His story "Indira" was selected as Narrative Magazine's story of the week.
-Doug is a San Francisco Advanced Workshop student.
+His story "Indira" was selected as Narrative Magazine's story of the week, and one of its top five stories of the week for 2013-2014.
+Douglas is a San Francisco Advanced Workshop student.

 Lela Scott MacNeil's story "Playboy" will appear in the Winter 2014 issue of Gertrude.
 Lela is a Tucson Advanced Workshop student.

-Timur Karaca's story "Object" appears in The Baltimore Review's Spring 2014 issue.
+Timur Karaca's story "Over the Great Plain" will appear in Redivider.
+His story AA History of Major Wrecks" will appear in the February 2015 issue of Potomac Review.
+His story "Tooth" is forthcoming in Switchback.
+His story "Go, Don't Go" will appear in Willow Review's Spring 2015 issue.
+His story "Object" appears in The Baltimore Review's Spring 2014 issue.
 His story "Echo Lake" is Narrative's story of the week.
 His story "The Dead Girl" appears in the January 2014 issue of Indiana Review.
 Timur is a student in the San Francisco Advanced Workshop.

 Nancy Matsunaga's story "Etchings" will appear in a 2014 issue of CALYX.
 Nancy directs the Writers Studio's Amsterdam program.

-Robley Browne's story "Tractor Boy" will appear in the April/May 2014 issue of Down in the Dirt Magazine.
+Robley Browne's story "Tractor Boy," which appeared in the April/May 2014 issue of Down in the Dirt Magazine, was selected to be included in the publisher's annual collection of work entitled, "Need to Know Basis."
 Robley is a San Francisco Advanced Workshop student.

-Kathie Jacobson's story "Newtown" appeared in the October 2013 issue of Sassafras Literary Magazine.
-Kathie is a San Francisco Intermediate Workshop student.
+Kathie Jacobson's poem "Dearest" is forthcoming in Hermeneutic Literary Chaos Literary Journal.
+Her story "Migration" is the featured story during the week of August 10, 2014 in Necessary Fiction.
+Her story "Waste" appeared in May Pithead Chapel.
+Her story "Newtown" appeared in the October 2013 issue of Sassafras Literary Magazine.
+Kathie is a San Francisco Advanced Workshop student.

 Cecile Barlier has had several publications.
+Her story "Resilience" is forthcoming in Crack the Spine.
+Her story "Crow in Boots" appears in Penmen Review in July 2014.
 Her story "Polish Dusk" is forthcoming in The Saint Ann's Review.
-Her story "Forgetting" appears in the 4th issue of The Literary Journal of Lindenwood University.
+Her story "Forgetting" appears in the 4th issue of The Literary Journal of Lindenwood University, and was just nominated for a 2016 Pushcart Prize.
 "Wednesdays of the Japanese Wave" appears in the spring 2014 issue of Serving House Journal.
 Her story "The Door Test" appears in the May 2013 issue of Amarillo Bay, "Final Grand Jete" appears in the April 2013 issue of Knee-Jerk Magazine, "Full of Grace" appears in the Spring 2013 issue of The Tower Journal, and "A Gypsy's Book of Revelation" was nominated for a 2015 Pushcart Prize.
 Cecile is a San Francisco Advanced Workshop student.

 Shelley Stack's story "Breakage" appeared in the Fall 2013 issue of MacGuffin and was nominated for a 2015 Pushcart Prize.
 Shelley is an Online Master Class student.